szabogabor91/gimlet-website/src/blog/helm-react-ui-a-react-component-to-render-ui-for-helm-charts.md

 ---
 layout: post
-title: "Helm React UI: a React component to render UIs for Helm charts"
+title: "Helm React UI: a React component to render UIs for Helm Charts"
 date: 2020-12-29
 excerpt: |
     Helm React UI generates a UI based on Helm schema files and allows you to configure Helm